XP Applications

 ID providers

-XP apps may also be used by ID providers.
-Once installed and configured, an ID provider application can join the request pipeline of other sites and applications, dynamically providing authentication and authorization when needed.
-There are multiple standard ID providers available on Enonic Market.
+XP apps may also be ID providers.
+Once installed and configured, an ID provider can join the request pipeline of other sites and applications, dynamically providing authentication and authorization as needed.

 Learn more about the identity and access management